-Farzad Family Law is proud to serve as pro bono domestic violence lawyers for victims of serious abuse in Orange County.
+Farzad & Ochoa Family Law Attorneys, LLP is proud to provide pro bono services for victims of serious abuse in Orange County.

 We believe every attorney's obligation is to provide some level of pro bono legal services to victims of crime or violence.
 Our profession and those within it have great opportunities to help those victims who may otherwise never have the same access to Family Court nor be able to advocate on their own behalf at the same level.

 Our focus is married or unmarried women or men who have been the victim of serious domestic violence in the County of Orange and are in need of a restraining order against their abuser.
 Domestic violence matters within family law cases are generally governed by the Domestic Violence Prevention Act.
 To learn more about the Domestic Violence Prevention Act, please visit our domestic violence restraining order page.

 Before we get into our services, here are some helpful resources out there for domestic violence victims.

 The following are only a few of them.
 Please conduct your due diligence and research for others.

 - Public Law Center

 - Orange County Legal Aid Society